Ivanka Trump Tweets White Supremacy Is ‘An Evil’ To ‘Be Destroyed’ & Twitter Explodes, Points To Her Father

 — Soledad O'Brien (@soledadobrien) August 5, 2019

 As The Inquisitr recently detailed, this isn’t the only tweet of Ivanka’s that sparked an intense backlash over the weekend in the wake of these mass shootings.
-Trump tweeted in support of “Red Flag” legislation mentioned by Republican South Carolina Senator Lindsey Graham and this prompted a lot of pushback against the first daughter.
+Trump tweeted in support of “Red Flag” legislation mentioned by Republican South Carolina Senator Lindsey Graham, and this prompted a lot of pushback against the first daughter.

-President Trump spoke the press Monday morning about the shootings and authorities in both Dayton and El Paso are continuing their investigations into the incidents that claimed numerous lives in both cities.
+President Trump spoke to the press Monday morning about the shootings, and authorities in both Dayton and El Paso are continuing their investigations into the incidents that claimed numerous lives in both cities.
 Social media has exploded with passionate responses to the situation with people on both the left and the right sharing strongly-worded posts regarding their opinions.

 In the case of Ivanka Trump’s recent tweets about these shootings, it does look as if she is getting far more negative responses than positive ones.
 There were some Trump supporters who lauded her sentiments, but the replies seem to be overwhelmingly critical of the idea that Ivanka could speak to the evils of white supremacy without making any connections to the current Trump administration.